PoeticMediaLab/Lacuna/README.md

 ## More automation with 'dsh init'

-Site provisioning can be automated using `dsh init`, which calls the shell script in [.drude/scripts/drude-init.sh](.drude/scripts/drude-init.sh).
+Site provisioning can be automated using `dsh init`, which calls the shell script in [.drude/commands/init](.drude/commands/init).
 This script is meant to be modified per project.
-The one in this repo will give you a good starting point.
+The one in this repo will give you a good example of advanced init script.

 Some common tasks that can be handled by the init script: